freedomofpress/securedrop-protocol/README.md

 ## Setup instructions

 Install the Rust toolchain.
-To view browsable documentation, install `doxygen` and `dot` (Graphviz).
 Use `make help` from the project root to see available make targets, e.g. to install lint tools, run formatting checks, or build crates.

 Lint tools are installed in the `lint-tools` directory to avoid interfering with the user's system dependencies; cargo will suggest adding the directory to your $PATH, but that's not required.